American football on Thanksgiving: Connecticut

-The Darien vs. New Canaan Thanksgiving matchup is generally considered the most competitive and significant rivalry game in the state, pitting Connecticut's two best teams against each other.
-The Darien Blue Wave and the New Canaan Rams have been rivals since 1928, their first meeting.
+The Darien vs. New Canaan Thanksgiving matchup involves the Darien Blue Wave and the New Canaan Rams, who have been rivals since their first match in 1928.
 The game has been played on Thanksgiving since 1994, with New Canaan leading the Turkey Bowl series 14-9-1 and the overall series 51–38–2.
 Recently, New Canaan went undefeated for 11 straight years from 2002 to 2011, but Darien won 5 straight from 2012 to 2016.
 The 2010 matchup, marred by the arrests of three Darien starters the day before (all three did not play), was won by New Canaan 42–14.
 Due to the large crowds that attend the game (up to 10,000 people), it is usually played either in New Canaan's Dunning Stadium (which needs to be temporarily expanded in order to fit the crowds) or Stamford's Boyle Stadium, which can hold 10,000 spectators.